 - Fair Isle Knitting – A style of knitting from Scotland, characterized by intricate, colorful stitchwork.

-- Ribbing – A method to make the knitting stretchy, but still hold its shape.
+- Ribbing – Makes knitting stretchy, but holds its shape.

-- Circular Creations – Cloths, potholders, rugs, and others.
+- Circular – Cloths, potholders, rugs, and others.

 Which Would Suit You Best?

 - You’re patient.
-Knitting takes time, dedication, and a lot of patience!
-The stitches are often more complicated, taking a lot longer than you might expect.
+Knitting takes time, dedication, and patience!
+The stitches are complicated, taking longer than you might expect.

 - Want to be swamped in inspiration and ideas?
 There are so many knitting patterns and places to be inspired!

-- You want to save money because you don’t usually have to buy as much yarn as for a crochet project.
-Plus, yarn advertised as knitting yarn is generally more affordable.
+- You want to save money because you rarely buy as much yarn as for a crochet project.
+Plus, yarn advertised as knitting yarn is more affordable.

 - You’re logical.
-Reading and creating knitting patterns requires a bit of math.
+Reading and creating knitting patterns requires math.

 - You like working through many projects quickly

-- You’re creative – the limited crochet patterns mean you often have to modify to suit your preference.
+- You’re creative – often you have to change the limited crochet patterns to suit your preference

-- You make mistakes frequently or constantly have to redo your work, much easier to fix them in this craft
+- You make mistakes lots.
+It’s much easier to fix them in this craft

 - You don’t mind working in irregular or random ways